Pinterest Pixel

 John Michaloudis

-PowerPoint isn't just for bullet points and bar graphs—it's also a potent tool for visual storytelling and content enhancement.
+PowerPoint is a key tool for visual storytelling and content enhancement.

-In my journey as a presenter, I've often turned to PowerPoint to bring ideas to life and to illustrate complicated concepts with clear, compelling visuals.
+I have often used PowerPoint to bring ideas to life and to illustrate complicated concepts with clear, compelling visuals.

 Method 1: Using Crop to Shape Feature